pcelvng/task-tools/apps/flowlord/README.md

 dependsOn = "parent:job"
 ```
 The example task 'child:job' will only start if the parent job has file data in it's meta field.

+### batch
+batching is a way to create multiple tasks when the phase is run.
+This can be done with a date range or through different meta data.

+  * for: a duration for the job to be run from.
+Ex: -60h
+  * by: time iterator Ex: hour, day, month
+  * meta: comma separated data associate with a key.
+Each item will generate a new task Ex: meta=key:a,b,c|key2=1,2,3
+  * meta_file: a line deliminated data file. each row (line) will generate a new task.